wdufrin/Agentspace_Manager/README.md

     -   An integrated uploader to stage agent files (`main.py`, `.env`, `requirements.txt`, and a user-provided `agent.pkl`) directly to a GCS bucket.
     -   A deployment wizard to deploy the staged agent to a new or existing Reasoning Engine.
 -   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
+-   **Explore MCP Servers**: Scan for Cloud Run services in a specified region.
+Identifies potential MCP servers if a service's labels contain "MCP".
+Provides a detailed view of each service's configuration, including container images and environment variables.
 -   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging, showing the verdict, reason, triggered filter, and source assistant for each event.
 -   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.
 -   **Dynamic Configuration**: Automatically resolves Project IDs to Project Numbers and populates dropdowns for collections, apps, and assistants.